Celsius: History

-Centigrade vis-à-vis Celsius
+Centigrade and Celsius

 Since the 19th century, the scientific and thermometry communities worldwide have used the phrase "centigrade scale" and temperatures were often reported simply as "degrees" or, when greater specificity was desired, as "degrees centigrade", with the symbol °C.

 In the French language, the term centigrade also means one hundredth of a gradian, when used for angular measurement.
 The term centesimal degree was later introduced for temperatures but was also problematic, as it means gradian (one hundredth of a right angle) in the French and Spanish languages.
 The risk of confusion between temperature and angular measurement was eliminated in 1948 when the 9th meeting of the General Conference on Weights and Measures and the Comité International des Poids et Mesures (CIPM) formally adopted "degree Celsius" for temperature.

 While "Celsius" is commonly used in scientific work, "centigrade" is still used in French and English-speaking countries, especially in informal contexts.
 The frequency of the usage of "centigrade" has declined over time.

 Due to metrication in Australia, after 1 September 1972 weather reports in the country were exclusively given in Celsius.
 In the United Kingdom, it was not until February 1985 that forecasts by BBC Weather switched from "centigrade" to "Celsius".